Hemanthkumar-20/Flam_Assignment_R-and-D_AI/README.md

 ### 4. L1 Cost Function (Loss)

-**Purpose:**
-Implement the objective that the optimizer will minimize.
+**Code purpose:** implement the objective that the optimizer will minimize.

-**Mathematical Definition:**

-\[
+**L1 definition used**
+$
 L1_{sum}(\theta,M,X) = \sum_{i=1}^{1500} \big(|x_i^{pred}-x_i^{obs}| + |y_i^{pred}-y_i^{obs}|\big)
-\]
+\$

-**Implementation Details:**
+**Implementation details**
 - The function checks bounds internally.
 If a parameter leaves the valid region, it returns a very large penalty.
 This enforces constraints even when using optimizers that ignore bounds.
-- The sum of absolute differences is used (not squared errors).
-- For reporting, the mean L1 is also computed as $L1_{mean} = L1_{sum} / n$.

-**Why Choose L1:**
+- We sum absolute differences across x and y.
+We return the scalar L1 sum (not normalized).
+For reporting we also compute mean L1 by dividing by `n`.

+**Why choose L1 here:**
-- L1 is robust to outliers.
+- L1 is robust to outliers and is exactly the grading metric.
+Minimizing it directly typically yields the best score for the assignment.
-- It directly corresponds to the **assignment scoring metric** (max score = 100).

 ---

 ### 5. Parameter Bounds

-**Purpose:**
-Set the valid search domain for the optimizer.
+**Code purpose:** set the search domain for the optimizer.

-**Defined Bounds:**

-- $\theta \in (0^\circ, 50^\circ)$ — converted to radians in code:
+- $\theta \in (0^\circ, 50^\circ)$ - we convert to radians for computation:
   `(deg2rad(0.001), deg2rad(50))`
 - $M \in [-0.05, 0.05]$
 - $X \in [0, 100]$

-**Why Bounds Are Important:**
+**Why bounds matter**
-- They constrain the search to physically and assignment-allowed ranges.
+- They constrain the search to physically/assignment-allowed values.
-- They accelerate convergence by reducing the optimization space.
+- They speed optimization by reducing search volume.
-- They prevent unrealistic or numerically unstable parameter values.
+- They prevent the optimizer from wandering into unmeaningful parameter zones that could produce numerical or modeling artefacts.

-**Practical Note:**
+**Practical note:**
-Two types of bound enforcement are used:
+We maintain both:
-1. A `bounds` structure for optimizers that support bounded search (e.g., Differential Evolution).
+1. A `bounds` structure for optimizers that support bounds (like Differential Evolution), and
-2. An internal penalty in `l1_cost` for invalid values — ensures consistent constraint handling across methods.
+2. An internal check inside `l1_cost` to return a large penalty if the parameters violate bounds - this ensures consistent constraint handling across all optimization methods.

 ---